Animal Craft: Plastic Cup & Empty Can Rhino | Home Learning Art & Craft Project Activity

 STEP #9: Finally to complete the look of the rhino, let the child draw some nostrils and mouth at the front using paint and a tiny paint brush.

 And there goes your "disposable cup and empty can rhino", the kids can have fun with it as a toy afterwards.
+Get the kids creating their own version of this rhino craft today!

 MATERIALS FOR THIS RHINO CRAFT